csantos-alvess/Physalia-Manual-Genome-Curation/Session5.md

 - drUrtDioi1: tetrapoid dicot plant genome ``` (out.pretext) ```.
 Try to solve this puzzle!
 - laLemMinu1: monocot plant genome with phasing issues and misassemblies ``` (laLemMinu1_4_normal.pretext) ``` .
 Pacience leads to perfection!
+- pySymPilo4: protist with poor HiC and high chromosome number.
+Give a try on this puzzle!

 **Try your best, saving time at the end to generate the curated fasta file.**